 Soulfully Gay is one of the first memoirs in the tradition of Integral Spirituality, a look at the world from the eyes of a gay man struggling with meaning and values, and a suspenseful story of self-realization in the midst of many challenges.
 It is a chronology which unfolds amid 14 months in the life of a gay man wrestling with fundamental issues of meaning and self-acceptance, a time in which he remembers forgotten memories which threaten his sense of identity and in which he discovers the Integral philosophy which promises to mend the fragments of his life.
 As Joe’s journey unfolds, his consciousness expands and his inner conflicts are healed, and his chronicle stands as lasting record of the changes he undergoes.
 The culmination of his striving is the development of a theory of Homophilia or “gayness” which brings a new theological vision to bear in the discourse around the spiritual significance of same-sex love.
 (352 pages)

 The Kalendar Series is a genre-disrupting fantasy/adventure mix of poetry, fiction, philosophy, and art.
-The nine book series starting with The Black Stone in the Fall of 2015, followed by The Red Jewel and then The Brown Sword.
+The nine book series starting with The Black Stone, followed by The Red Jewel and then The Brown Sword.
 The story tracks the life and events of Kalen O’Tolan.
 As Kalen’s journey unfolds from the site of the Oracle at Delphi, he heads into the East to fulfill his destiny in the Kosmic Wars beginning with the War of the Zodiac, the War of the Archetypes, and the War of the Deities … all before his 27th birthday.
 In order to defeat the powers arrayed against him in the Kosmic Wars, Kalen must first wield the Omphalos of Delphi, the Ruby of the Rubicon, and the Emperor’s Sword.
 At stake is nothing less than saving All-That-Is from the relentless encroachment of the Entropy-creating Ro, an evil darkness which threatens existence.

 Introduction to Lingua-UThe Universal Language of the World's Sacred Word Traditions

-Meet Joe PerezI am a World Teacher, Creator of Lingua-U, Integral Visionary, Worldview Artist, and pioneer in the emergence of Tai Shuan Integrative Arts, a new spiritual and philosophical lineage.
+Meet Joe PerezI am a Creator of Lingua-U, Integral Visionary, Worldview Artist, and pioneer in the emergence of Tai Shuan Integrative Arts, a new spiritual and philosophical lineage.
 I have three published books including the autobiography Soulfully Gay and The Kalendar Series, Book One: The Black Stone, a work of epic poetry and fantasy fiction.
 In May 2017, I began to write World Teacher, a new blog for articulating my vision of Tai Hsuan Integral Arts and Philosophy.

 An Honors graduate of Harvard University in The Comparative Study of Religion with Philosophy as Allied Field, I attended graduate school at The Divinity School at The University of Chicago.
 In 2010, I earned a Certificate in Integral Leadership from Pacific Integral/LIOS Graduate College of Saybrook University.
+He is Principal of Writing Wolf LLC and IT Resume Writing Services.